The Importance of Coal, Part 2: Coal Power in the Rest of the World

 The EPRI Heat-Rate Conference is a technical meeting and the people in attendance are very sharp.
 It was quickly pointed out that the efficiency attributed to Pingsham ll of 49+% is based on fuel LHV and not HHV.
 Thus, the performance of Pingsham is just a couple points above the AEP Turk Plant in Arkansas.
 The John Turk Ultra-Supercritical coal plant went into operation in 2012 and is about 39% efficient.
 The steam conditions at Turk are: 3500psi throttle, 1100 degree S.H. and 1100 degree Reheat.
 Design Heat-Rate of Turk is 8730 Btus/kWh (39% Thermal efficiency)

-My point is, the Chinese have taken advantage of all of the engineering and operational experiences gained in the U.S. and built on U.S. experience and knowledge to provide further advancements.
-Even though modest, the newest Chinese coal plants are more efficient than the U.S. newest coal plants.
+My point is, the Chinese have taken advantage of all of the engineering and operational experiences gained in the U.S. and Europe and built on these developments, experiences and knowledge to provide further advancements.
+Even though modest, the newest Chinese coal plants are in-fact more efficient than the U.S. newest coal plants.
 The Turk coal plant was started up in 2012 and only one other since then.
 Duke Cliffside #6, 2013, which is similar overall efficiency as Turk.
 Another outstanding coal plant of high efficiency, built around the same time is the Prairie States Plant in Illinois.

 Another point is the fact that the EPA restricted efficiency improvements for about 30 years.
 That is, if a U.S. coal plant implemented improvements to increase efficiency, they would be severely penalized.
 Now, with an energy friendly administration, the EPA “New Source Review” Rule, should not be a deterrent to implementing performance and even capacity improvements.
 In my view, the existing U.S. coal fleet should be capable of being upgraded in capacity, reliability, fuel flexibility and efficiency.
-In my Power Magazine article published in 2010, I showed several examples of plants that could be improved with new S.H. surfaces, larger fans, upgraded pulverizers and modifications such as these.
+In my Power Magazine article published in 2009, I showed several examples of plants that could be improved with new S.H. surfaces, larger fans, upgraded pulverizers and modifications such as these.
+The word “Upgrade” is or at least should not, be a dirty word.

 The Demise of Coal Has Been Drastically Exaggerated